 We’ll start with a discovery call to check for fit: Do you want to work with me?
 Do I want to work with you?

 From there, and from your questionnaire and sample pages, I’ll have enough material to determine what will help you the most, and we’ll talk about the most efficient approach.
-Sometimes it’s working with a different coach than me.

 -